gocd/www.go.cd/_posts/2014-03-06-hello-world-with-go.markdown

 ![](/images/blog/hello-world-with-go/media_1394063327989.png)

 Go uses *stages* and *jobs* to manage work.
 Make sure you check out the help doc linked above for definitions of both.
 Give your sample step a name, and then choose the *Task Type*.
-Go knows how to parse build files from Ant, nAnt and Rake, so you'll see those called out specifically in the drop down.
+Go knows how to execute Ant, nAnt and Rake, by default so you'll see those called out specifically in the drop down.
 If you choose *More* you can provide any command which can be executed from the command line.
 This could be a shell script, batch file, maven command, chef recipe etc.

 I have a very simple Java Hello World application that uses Ant.
 My build file is called *build.xml*, and I want to run the targets *clean* and *all*.
 You should enter whatever the valid targets are for your software.